HeadspaceMeditation/ginger-io.github.io/_posts/2020-04-11-native-mobile-to-flutter.markdown

 Flutter promises a very high percentage of shared cross-platform code across the platforms, but we still had to write some native code.

-Flutter offers a very simple message passing api for communicating with native code.
+Flutter offers a very simple message passing API for communicating with native code.
 We needed to use native integrations for the following relatively small group of features:

 - Push notification.
 - Deep link handling.